 The aloe vera cactus plant has been used medicinally for centuries and has even been referred to by Egyptians as the “plant of immortality”.
 Although aloe vera health benefits are numerous, it might be going a little far to claim it makes anyone immortal.
 But you be the judge!

 One of the most common uses of aloe is for healing sunburns.
 One recent study found that a compound in aloe called aloin was found to be responsible for the plant’s anti-inflammatory benefits.
 You can often find aloe vera gel in stores to treat sunburns, shelves lined with clear bottles, or cool blue colors to coat your heated skin.
-But truth be told, fresh aloe vera straight from the leaves of the plant heals them most effectively.
+But truth be told, fresh aloe vera straight from the leaves of the plant heals sunburns most effectively.
 Just take a leaf of the plant, split it in half and squeeze out the juice.
 You can add a little vitamin E to this and apply the mixture directly to the sunburn.

 To try: Whipped Coconut Cooling Lotion